Web Design Aspect Ratio Calculator

 Frequently Asked Questions

-What ratio should Open Graph images use?
+What aspect ratio should website hero images use?

 Related Aspect Ratio Calculators